MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 ## Disks are offline after removing replication and you can't configure replication

-In Windows Server, you may be unable to provision replication on a volume that was previously replicated or may find unmountable volumes.
-This may occur when some error condition prevents removal of replication or when you reinstall the operating system on a computer that was previously replicating data.
+You may be unable to provision replication on a volume that was previously replicated or may find unmountable volumes.
+Disks can remain offline when replication isn't removed or when you reinstall the operating system on a computer that was previously replicating data.

 To fix, you must clear the hidden Storage Replica partition off the disks and return them to a writeable state using the `Clear-SRMetadata` cmdlet.